 Indigenous Fellowship Programme

 The IFP is accessible in four different languages: English, French, Spanish and Russian.
-The selected candidates are entitled to a return flight ticket, living expenses and basic health insurance for the duration of the training programme.
-The programme -in its four linguistic versions- is held annually.
-In 2011, a review of the IFP was undertaken and it was decided to merge all the linguistic components into one single training programme (with simultaneous interpretation) lasting from 4 to 5 weeks in Geneva.
-It was also decided that the date of the training programme would coincide with the sessions of the Expert Mechanisms on the Rights of Indigenous Peoples, thus allowing the fellows to participate more actively in that Mechanism.
-OHCHR Indigenous Peoples and Minorities Section – responsible for that programme – is foreseeing to complement the IFP in Geneva through the establishment of regional training components, which will prepare the participants to the Geneva session.
+The selected candidates are entitled to a return flight ticket, living expenses and basic health insurance for the duration of the training.
+The IFP is held annually and fellows from the 4 language components of the programme are trained together with simultaneous interpretation during 4 to 5 weeks in Geneva.
+The date of the training programme usually coincides with the annual meeting of the Expert Mechanism on the Rights of Indigenous Peoples (June/July), thus allowing the fellows to participate more actively in that Mechanism.
+For more information on the sessions available in the training programme, please visit the above links to the web pages of the language component you are interested in.

 Who can apply?